PieterCooreman/QuickerSite/README.md

 ## Docs

-https://pietercooreman.github.io/QuickerSite/ (refer developers and/or AI agents)
+https://pietercooreman.github.io/QuickerSite/ (refer developers and/or AI agents for extending QuickerSite with custom applications)